Colin Maiden Park

 Colin Maiden Park is a New Zealand sports complex in the Auckland suburb of Glen Innes, about 10 kilometres south-east of the Auckland CBD.
 It is named in honour of Sir Colin Maiden, vice-chancellor of the University of Auckland from 1971 to 1994.

-There are three cricket grounds and other sporting facilities in the park.
+There are three grass pitch cricket grounds and other sporting facilities in the park.
 The main ground, which has a capacity of 4,000, is the home of University RFC and Auckland University CC, and is one of the home grounds for the Auckland cricket team.
-The main cricket ground began to be used for first-class cricket in 1999 and as of April 2020 it has staged 28 of Auckland's first-class and 20 of Auckland's one-day matches.
+The main cricket ground began to be used for first-class cricket in 1999, and as of November 2023 it has staged 29 of Auckland's first-class and 20 of Auckland's one-day matches.
 Auckland played the final of the Ford Trophy there in 2009–10 and 2014–15.

 In 2014 the Auckland council took over the park as part of a condition of sale between the University and the Council.
 The purchase ensures the 20-hectare parkland and sports field complex remain in public ownership.
+In 2025 further development of the cricket facilities was announced, in order to allow the Auckland cricket team to establish the ground as its base.